heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 - Windows: `'\r\n'`, called Carriage Return + Line feed (`CR`+`LF`)

 When you read a text file line by line, the string you get will **not** contain the end of line character(s).
+You have to add it yourself if you want to write the string to another file.
 Just something to keep in mind.

-TODO: Hadrien, do we have to say anything more about this?

 ### A quick note on little endian vs. big endian